bioFAM/MOFA/README.md

 **(Q) How does MOFA handle missing values?**
 It simpy ignores them, there is no a priori imputation step required.
 In fact, matrix factorisation models are known to be very robust to the presence of large amounts of missing values.

+**(Q) How can I do Gene Set Enrichment Analysis?**
+First, you need to create your binary gene set matrix where rows are feature sets and columns are features (genes).
+We have manually processed some of Reactome and MSigDB gene sets for mouse and human.
+Contact us if you would like to use the data.
+Then, you will have to choose a local statistic per feature (the loading, by default), a global statistic per pathway (average loading, by default), and a statistical test.
+The most trustworthy one is a permutation test with a long number of iterations, but this is slow and a fast parametric tests is also available.
+However, note that it tends to inflate the p-values due to the correlation structure between related genes (see for example [Gatti2010]()).

 ## Contact
 The package is maintained by Ricard Argelaguet (ricard@ebi.ac.uk) and Britta Velten (britta.velten@embl.de).
 Please, reach us for problems, comments or suggestions.
 You can also contact us via a Slack group where we provide quick and personalised help, [this is the link](https://join.slack.com/t/mofahelp/shared_invite/enQtMjcxNzM3OTE3NjcxLTkyZmE5YzNiMDc4OTkxYWExYWNlZTRhMWI2OWNkNzhmYmNlZjJiMjA4MjNiYjI2YTc4NjExNzU2ZTZiYzQyNjY).